charliecalvert/CloudNotes/Assignments/Linux/LinuxServerComplete.md

 - [Updates and JsObjects Setup](https://youtu.be/fol5LV4JjtE)
 - [Git Repository Setup](https://youtu.be/q27oi_9CXFc)

-Take screenshots of the work you do.
+As you complete the steps outlined here and in the videos, take screenshots of the work you do.
 Attach the raw PNG or JPG files that you create to the assignment when you turn it in.

+## Screenshots

-Turn in, at minimum, a screenshot of:
+Create, at minimum, a screenshot of:

 - The server in the process of being downloaded in the torrent.
 - Creation of RAM when you first begin VirtualBox configuration.